 The Committee has, to date, not paid any third party fees to assist in identifying and evaluating nominees.
 The Committee has not received any recommended nominations from any of the Company's shareholders in connection with the Annual Meeting.
-The nominees that are standing for election as directors at the 2005 Annual Meeting are incumbent directors nominated by the Committee.
+The nominees that are standing for election as directors at the 2006 Annual Meeting are incumbent directors.